 Students are not required to have health insurance coverage, but it is highly recommended.
 Health care services are provided by the Center for Family Medicine.
-All questions concerning coverage can best be answered by calling the Center for Family Medicine directly at 806-212-3500.
+All questions concerning coverage can best be answered by calling the Center for Family Medicine directly at 806-212-3500 or via contact info as provided by the Student services office.